najnesnaj/pinetime-zephyr/docs/about.md

 I took a long break from this project, zephyr evolved and a project for creating an open source watch, the hypnos-firmware flourished.

-The drivers for the heartrate sensor, touchpanel that I adapted, became obsolete.
+The drivers for the heartrate sensor, touch panel that I adapted, became obsolete.
 The pinetime board definition file is now part of the zephyr RTOS distribution.

 Recently I discovered that the standard focaltech touchscreen driver could be adapted easily so it would run on the pinetime and integrate nicely with the LVGL-gui.
 There were several OLED ssd1306 watches on my desk and I wondered if I could run Zephyr and LVGL (graphical stuff) on them as well. (yes, we can!)